certbot/certbot/docs/contributing.rst

 run Certbot in Docker.
 You can find instructions for how to do this :ref:`here
 <docker>`.
 If you're running on Linux, you can run the following commands to
 install dependencies and set up a virtual environment where you can run Certbot.
-You only need to do this once.
+You will need to repeat this when Certbot's dependencies change or when a new plugin is introduced.

 .. code-block:: shell